Commercial Food Storage Containers Buying Guide

 Drain Grates for Food Storage Containers

 Designed for use with food storage boxes, these grates (also called a drain shelf) sit in the bottom of the box.
-This raises the product/ingredients off the bottom.
-The benefit is increased air circulation (great for keeping product crisp and fresh) and allowing juices and liquids to drip.
+This raises the product or ingredients off the bottom.
+The benefit is increased air circulation which is great for keeping product crisp and fresh or for allowing juices and liquids to drip.

 Some manufacturers offer complete colander kits including the food storage box, colander/drain box and the lid.
 You can also find kits with a food storage box, drain grate and lid – sometimes referred to as a produce crisper or produce storage container.
 Some manufacturers even have kits that contain a filter to maximize produce shelf life.